Internet-Draft MLS January 2025

 } Capabilities;

-Likewise, the required_capabilities GroupContext extension (defined in Section 11.1 of [RFC9420] and reproduced below) contains all mandatory to support non-default non-safe, and safe extensions in its extension_types vector.
-Its credential_types vector contains any mandatory non-safe credential types, plus extensions_credential if any safe credential is required.
-Its proposal_types vector contains any mandatory to support non-default non-safe Proposals, and the relevant safe proposal type or types corresponding to any required safe proposals.
+Likewise, the required_capabilities GroupContext extension (defined in Section 11.1 of [RFC9420] and reproduced below) contains all mandatory to support non-default extensions in its extension_types vector.
+Its proposal_types vector contains any mandatory to support Proposals.
+Its credential_types vector contains any mandatory credential types.

 struct {